MicrosoftDocs/SupportArticles-docs/support/browsers/general/edge-icon-show-for-url-shortcut.md

 Consider the following scenario:

-- You're using the Microsoft Edge :::image type="icon" source="./media/edge-icon-show-for-url-shortcut/m365-edge-icon.png" border="false"::: browser that is based on Chromium.
+- You're using the Microsoft Chromium-based Edge :::image type="icon" source="./media/edge-icon-show-for-url-shortcut/m365-edge-icon.png" border="false"::: browser.
 - You create a shortcut to a website on the desktop of your computer.
 - The shortcut target is *:::no-loc text="\"C:\\Program Files (x86)\\Microsoft\\Edge\\Application\\msedge.exe\" &lt;URL&gt;":::*.
 - You pin the shortcut to the **Start** menu.